Jump to:

 Unfortunately, there are no known biomarkers for impaired thermoregulation at this time.
 However, an autonomic test battery including parasympathetic and sympathetic cardiovascular function measures (deep breathing test, Valsalva maneuver, tilt, or pressor test), can be utilized.
 More specialized tests include carotid sinus massage, assessment of baroreceptor reflex function, pharmacological tests or cardiac, and regional hemodynamic measurements can also be considered.

-A thorough fever workup, including complete blood count, urinalysis, urine culture, and chest x-ray should be performed to rule out infection.
+A thorough workup, including complete blood count, urinalysis, urine culture, and chest x-ray should be performed to rule out infection.
 Testing for other causes of fever in SCI, such as deep vein thrombosis or heterotopic ossification should be considered.

 Imaging